 Any combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the completion of a bachelor's degree from an accredited college or university with 30 credit hours in any combination of the coursework described above as an educational minimum.

-NOTE: Registration as a Sanitarian with the Commonwealth Board for Registration of Sanitarians or equivalent registration from another state or the National Environmental Health Association may be substituted for one year of experience.
+NOTE: This note does not apply to career advancement or in-position promotion.
+Registration as a Sanitarian with the Commonwealth Board for Registration of Sanitarians or equivalent registration from another state or the National Environmental Health Association may be substituted for one year of experience.

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.
 In accordance with Civil Service Regulation 11.032 – Selective Factor Certification – the appointing authority may request certification of eligible candidates with the required degree, specific experience and/or registration to fill specific positions in this class.
 Certification to fill such positions will be made from the two highest-ranking eligible candidates on the eligible list who possess the specified degrees, experience and/or registration.